 Learning and memory

 Speed of thinking

 Because of their wide range of effects, B vitamins and their coenzymes can potentially be helpful in:

 Age related cognitive decline

 B vitamins help in energy production and deficiencies lead to fatigue and poor mental functioning.
-The increased consumption of refined foods has decreased the amounts present in our diet.
+The increased consumption of refined foods has decreased the amounts of B vitamins present in our diet.
 However, on the positive note, small amounts of B vitamins are regularly added to some food products, such as cereals.
 The question of whether B vitamin supplementation is necessary in healthy individuals who have a normal diet has been debated ever since vitamins were discovered.
 The results of several studies over the past few years have influenced my decision in favor of low dose supplementation.
 There can be cognitive improvements from taking B vitamins.
 Back in 1995, Dr. D. Benton and colleagues, from the University College Swansea, in Great Britain, gave ten times the recommended daily allowance of nine vitamins (mostly the B vitamins) to healthy college students (Benton 1995).
 The study lasted for one year.
 The students reported improvement in mood and feeling more agreeable.
 There was also an improvement in cognitive functioning, especially in regards to concentration.
 Many of my patients consistently report that B vitamin supplementation improves their energy, concentration and mood while helping them handle everyday stress better.

 For otherwise healthy individuals, supplementation with one to three times the recommended daily allowance of the B vitamins is suggested.
 Higher dosages may be required for individuals with medical, psychiatric, or neurological disorders.